skodaconnect/homeassistant-skodaconnect/README.md

 * **response_debug:** (optional) set to true to log raw HTTP data from Skoda Connect.
 This will flood the log, only enable if needed.
 (Default: false)

-* **resources:** (optional) use to disable entities, if specified only the listed sensors will be created.
+* **resources:** (optional) use to enable/disable entities.
+If specified, only the listed entities will be created.
 If not specified all supported entities will be created.

 ## Automations